 - Working with Annotation area is now better

 - PDF to XPS conversion engine has further been improved

-Detail information about all fixes and enhancements has been given in release notes page of the API.
-In order to stay updated with every news about releases of the API, subscribe us.
-Do not forget to post your inquiry in our forums in case you have some.
+Detailed information about all fixes and enhancements has been given in the release notes page of the API.
+In order to stay updated with every news about releases of the API, subscribe to our blog.
+Do not forget to post your inquiry in our forum in case you have some.
 We will be back soon with updates of future version(s) of the API.